-Or you can provide the whole shebang — Squarespace is $96 a year for website hosting, design and domain name.
+Or you can provide the whole shebang.
+Squarespace starts at $12.99 per month for website hosting, design and domain name.

 For Squarespace, you’ll have to set up an account.
 You can do it with your email address or create a new address, and share the login information with the recipient.
 She can update the info anytime once she’s logged in.

-Or allow the recipient to choose his own design.
+Or allow the recipient to choose her own design.
 Give the gift in the form of a Visa gift card or a “coupon” for a session to set up the website together.

 7. Email Service

 These services will run between $10-$200 a month, depending on their number of subscribers.
 If their email list is brand new, you’ll start by paying the lowest monthly fee.
 Along with the gift, work out with the recipient how or when they’ll take over payments down the road.